christianreiser/P2-Traffic-Sign-Classifier/README.md

 [image7]: ./examples/placeholder.png "Traffic Sign 4"
 [image8]: ./examples/placeholder.png "Traffic Sign 5"

-## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

----
-###Writeup / README

-####1.
-The submission includes the project code and here is a link to my [project code](https://github.com/christianreiser/P2-Traffic-Sign-Classifier/blob/master/Traffic_Sign_Classifier%20v1.ipynb)
+#### 1. The submission includes the project code and here is a link to my [project code](https://github.com/christianreiser/P2-Traffic-Sign-Classifier/blob/master/Traffic_Sign_Classifier%20v1.ipynb)

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set and identify where in your code the summary was done.
+#### 1. Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 The code for this step is contained in the second code cell of the IPython notebook.